-Criterion Description Asset type Although local heritage lists have long been developed successfully for buildings, all heritage asset types, including monuments, sites, places, areas, parks, gardens and designed landscapes may be considered for inclusion.
-Age The age of an asset may be an important criterion, and the age range can be adjusted to take into account distinctive local characteristics or building traditions.
-Authenticity Buildings should be recognisably of their time, or of a phase in their history.
+Authenticity This criterion is an important consideration in relation to the age of the asset and its architectural interest.
+Assets should be recognisably of their time, or of a phase in their history.
 If they have been unsympathetically altered, the change should be easily reversible.
-A building which is substantially unaltered, or retains the majority of its original features, qualifies under this criterion.
-Rarity Appropriate for all assets, as judged against local characteristics.
-Architectural and Artistic Interest The intrinsic design and aesthetic value of an asset relating to local and/or national styles, materials, construction and craft techniques, or any other distinctive characteristics.
+An asset which is substantially unaltered or retains the majority of its original features or elements, qualifies under this criterion.
+Rarity This is appropriate for all assets.
+Due to the rapid expansion of the District in the nineteenth and twentieth centuries following the arrival of the railways and the growth of the seaside resorts, assets pre-dating the nineteenth century are likely to be less common.
+Architectural and Artistic Interest This criterion concerns the intrinsic design and aesthetic value of an asset relating to local and/or national styles, materials, construction and craft techniques, or any other distinctive characteristics.
 Group Value Groupings of assets with a clear visual design or historic relationship.
-Archaeological Interest The local heritage asset may provide evidence about past human activity in the locality, which may be in the form of buried remains, but may also be revealed in the structure of buildings or in a designed landscape, for instance.
+Examples in Tendring District may include Victorian seaside terraces, military complexes or historic farmsteads.
+Archaeological Interest The asset may provide evidence about past human activity in the locality, which may be in the form of buried remains, but may also be revealed in the structure of buildings or in a designed landscape, for instance.
 Heritage assets with archaeological interest are the primary source of evidence about the substance and evolution of places, and of the people and cultures that made them.
-Historic Interest (Including Social and Communual Interest) A significant historical association of local or national note, including links to important local figures, may enhance the significance of a heritage asset.
-Blue Plaque and similar schemes may be relevant.
+Historic Interest (Including Social and Communual Interest) A significant historical association of local or national note, including links to important local figures or industry that may enhance the significance of a heritage asset.
+Surviving documents and sources relating to assets may enhance their historic interest.
 Social and communal interest may be regarded as a sub-set of historic interest but has special value in local listing.
 As noted in the PPG: 'Heritage assets can also provide meaning for communities derived from their collective experience of a place and can symbolise wider values such as faith and cultural identity'.
 It therefore relates to places perceived as a source of local identity, distinctiveness, social interaction and coherence, contributing to the 'collective memory' of a place.
-Designed Landscape The interest attached to locally important historic designed landscapes, parks and gardens which may relate to their design or social history.
-Landmark/Townscape Status An asset with strong communal or historical associations, or because it has especially striking aesthetic value, may be singled out as a landmark within the local scene.
+Designed Landscape Quality This criterion concerns the interest attached to locally important historic designed landscapes, parks and gardens which may relate to their design or social history.
+Types of historic designed landscapes in the District include remains of medieval moated sites set within parkland, public gardens associated with seaside resorts, and landscapes potentially associated with prominent landscape designers.
+Landmark/Townscape Status This criterion applies to assets with strong communal or historical associations, or because it has especially striking aesthetic value, including those which may be singled out as a landmark within the local scene.